Educators

 Karen Williams

-Karen was a Police Officer for over 30 years, working in various departments and gaining extensive experience in supporting and guiding young people.
+Karen has over 30 years of experience working in various community-focused roles, gaining extensive experience in supporting and guiding young people.
 She particularly valued her time working with children and young adults, helping them navigate challenges and make positive choices.
 This passion for mentoring and education led her to this role, where she continues to support young people outside of mainstream education.
+Outside of work, Karen has a passion for endurance challenges.
+She has run half and full marathons, including the London Marathon and others across the country.
+Now, she enjoys long-distance walking and recently completed a 26-mile Mighty Hike for Macmillan.

 1-2-1 Mentor